jedcrisp/PureMetrics/README.md

 ## Getting Started

-1. Open `PureBP.xcodeproj` in Xcode
+1. Open `PureMetrics.xcodeproj` in Xcode
 2. Select your target device or simulator
 3. Build and run the project